Thanks for printing! Don't forget to come back to MUST Ministries for fresh articles!

 Our hope is to build a fully-furnished home with twice the current capacity in a living space designed for dignity, comfort and safety as a centerpiece to a unified campus.

 The tailored client environment will feature areas for families, veterans, individuals, kitchen and dining hall, a playground and learning.
-Our experienced case managers will continue to offer guidance and support while our employment services professionals provide training and career opportunities.
+Our experienced case managers will continue to offer guidance and support while our workforce development professionals provide training and career opportunities.

-In addition, we will provide a centralized campus with comprehensive support services such as a medical clinic, food pantry and thrift store near the new volunteer engagement and donation center.
+In addition, we will provide a centralized campus with comprehensive support services such as a medical clinic, food pantry, the Donation Center and courtyard.

 MUST helped us with clothing, personal products, hot meals and a place to stay while we looked for jobs.
 It was the next best thing to being at your mama’s house.